vaultit/qvarn-mr/README.rst

 qvarnmr instances running, each processing different handlers.
 In order to distinguish between these qvarnmr instances, instance name is used.

-Probably it's a good idea to use project's domain name as instance name.
-But basically it can be anything, just make sure, that two instances does not have same name, because then each will steal notifications from one another.
+Probably it's a good idea to use project domain name as instance name.
+But basically it can be anything, just make sure, that two instances does not have the same name, because then each will steal notifications from one another.

-Finally, when when initial processing is done, you need to run qvarnmr daemon, to process all changes continuously.
+Finally, when initial processing is done, you need to run qvarnmr daemon, to process all changes continuously.
 You can do that by running following command::

-  qvarnmr-resync path.to.handlers -c path/to/qvarnmr.cfg -f
+  qvarnmr-worker path.to.handlers -c path/to/qvarnmr.cfg -f

 Here ``-f`` stands for *forever*.
 Other arguments are the same as for ``qvarnmr-resync``.